Admitted First-Year FAQ

 We provide an optional payment plan that allows you to spread payment of anticipated tuition, mandatory fees, room, and board expenses.

-If you are a dependent: To qualify for in-state tuition, your family must live in or move to Illinois for at least 12 consecutive months.
+If you are a dependent: In general, to qualify for in-state tuition, your family must live in or move to Illinois for at least 12 consecutive months.
 The in-state tuition rate would begin at the start of the next term.

-If you are not a dependent: To qualify for in-state tuition, you must live in Illinois for one full year for non-educational purposes.
+If you are not a dependent: In general, to qualify for in-state tuition, you must live in Illinois for one full year for non-educational purposes.
 This means that during that 12-month period, you may not enroll at any institution of higher education more than half-time.